jonathan-githubofficial/Linkify/README.md

 # Linkify-390

-This project is part of the SOEN 390 — Software Engineering Team Design Project coursework.
+This project is part of the SOEN 390 — Software Engineering Team Design Project coursework <br>

 ## Course Description